 Course Exemptions

 Certain Ontario Academic Credit (OAC), college or university credits may qualify you for course exemptions.
 Many courses are also eligible for prior learning assessment, based on your previous education and experiential learning.
-Please visit Transfer Guide for more information.
+Please visit the Transfer Guide for more information.

 Health Policy

-Students should be aware that various allergens including nuts, dairy and shellfish are routinely used in practical labs.
-Students should also note that George Brown College is sensitive to religious observances; however, while products purchased for production and consumption meet all provincial and federal regulations, they may not meet specific dietary laws related to halal and kosher foods.
+Students should be aware that various allergens, including nuts, dairy and shellfish, are routinely used in practical labs.
+Students should also note that George Brown Polytechnic is sensitive to religious observances; however, while products purchased for production and consumption meet all provincial and federal regulations, they may not meet specific dietary laws related to halal and kosher foods.

 How to Apply